 Installing mosaic tiles and new coping is a tough job to DIY – you’ll definitely want a pool builder for this job and be thinking about it during the initial design phase.

 For an existing pool, a tiling upgrade can take about a week or two, depending on the contractor you go with.
-For new pools, that should follow the typical 6-8 week time frame, depending on the type of swimming pool you are installing.
+New pools should follow the typical 6-8 week time frame, depending on the type of swimming pool you are installing.

 For upgrades, the pool first needs to be drained.
-Then the shell of the pool needs to be cleaned , which the professional you hire should do for you.
+Then the pool shell needs to be cleaned, which the professional you hire should do for you.
 After that, your tile is ready to install.

 Like I said earlier, if you are building a new pool and want to incorporate tile, talk with your pool builder when you are scoping out design requirements and tell them about your color preferences, pattern preferences, and provide examples if you can.